faranalytics/scalability/README.md

 import { createService } from 'scalability';
 import { Greeter } from './service.js';
 ```
-#### Create a Service pool consisting of 10 instances of the `service.js` module, each running in a Worker thread.
+#### Create a pool consisting of 10 instances of the `service.js` module, each Service App running in a Worker thread.
 ```ts
 const service = await createService({
     workerCount: 10,